-Romeo has served as lead outside counsel for a national bank in a multiyear, multisettlement engagement, advising its legal department and business on implementation and compliance issues related to national mortgage servicing standards and consumer relief obligations.
-He has defended a company formed by the mortgage banking industry against a string of class and individual actions filed in US federal and state courts alleging multimillion dollar claims for consumer fraud, unfair and deceptive practices, unjust enrichment, and statutory violations.
-He has also litigated large-scale antitrust cases involving manufacturers in the auto, food, and tobacco industries, trade secret cases brought by one of the world’s largest hedge fund companies and by one of the largest food and beverage companies, and Racketeer Influenced and Corrupt Organization (RICO) Act and consumer fraud cases brought against a major consumer products and services company.
-Romeo’s clients include the US subsidiary of one of the largest pharmaceutical companies in Asia.
+Romeo’s litigation practice concentrates on complex commercial disputes.
+For example, he has defended a company formed by the mortgage banking industry against a string of class and individual actions filed in US federal and state courts alleging multimillion dollar claims for consumer fraud, unfair and deceptive practices, unjust enrichment, and statutory violations.
+He has also litigated large-scale antitrust cases involving manufacturers in the auto, food, and tobacco industries.

 As part of his pro bono practice, Romeo successfully represented a client before the District of Columbia Office of Citizen Complaint Review (now the DC Office of Police Complaints), which led to a new police policy regarding the treatment of minors who are in the company of an adult placed under arrest.
 Outside of his law practice, Romeo is an active alumnus of Loyola University Chicago School of Law, serving as a moot court coach, first-year student mentor, diversity mentor, member of the school’s diversity committee, and member of its Alumni Board of Governors.